YounisPro/StarPatternsUsingJava/README.md

 # Star Patterns using Java

-## I had few examples of star patterns using recursion and loops
+## I had done few examples of star patterns using recursion and loops